ZeraoraSkylander/nope/README.md

-# type /javascript/ after the "nope in the web browser
+# type /javascript/ after the "nope" in the web browser